tbrown122387/pf/paper/paper.md

 bibliography: paper.bib
 ---

+# Summary

+It takes time and effort to implement different particle filters well, and this is true for two reasons.
+First, the mathematical notation used to describe them can be complex.
+The second reason is that, even if they are correctly implemented, they can be quite slow, limiting the number of tasks that they would be feasible for.

+The ``PF`` library, described in this short paper, addresses these two issues by providing **class and function templates** that offer fast implementations for a variety of particles filtering algorithms.
+Each of these algorithms are useful for a wide range of time series models.

+In this library, each available particle filtering algorithm is provided as a class template.
+Once the data analyst has a specific state-space model in mind, he will pick which type(s) of particle filtering algorithm(s) to associate with that model.
+For each model-particle filter pair, he will write a class for his model that inherits from the particle filter's class.
+The details of each algorithm are abstracted away, and each algorithm's class template's required functions are pure virtual methods, meaning that the data analyst will not be able to omit any function that is required by the algorithm.
+Full documentation is available at [https://tbrown122387.github.io/pf/](https://tbrown122387.github.io/pf/).

+# Statement of Need

+This is by no means the first ``C++`` library to be offered that provides particle filter implementations.
+Other options include ``LibBi`` [@libbi], ``Biips`` [@todeschini2014biips], ``SMCTC`` [@Johansen:2009:JSSOBK:v30i06] and ``Nimble`` [@doi:10.1080/10618600.2016.1172487].
+The goals of these software packages are different, though--users of these libraries write their models in a scripting language, and that model file gets parsed into ``C++`` code.

+``PF``, on the other hand, besides providing a different assortment of particle filters, does not provide a parser, nor does it interface with any interpeted language.
+It is designed for users that prefer to work in ``C++``.
+It can be useful for instantiating individual particle filters, but it is also designed in an object-oriented manner to facilitate the implementation of algorithms that update many particle filters in parallel.
+Some examples of opportunities include particle filters with parallelized resampling schemes  [@1453776,1309.2918], particle Markov chain Monte Carlo algorithms [@pmcmc], importance sampling "squared" [@issquared], and the particle swarm algorithm [@pswarm].

+The library is "header-only", which means it is comprised of only header files.
+As a result, it is easily added to other ``C++`` software projects.
+The only extra steps are `#include`-ing relevant headers, and pointing the compiler at the `include/pf/` directory.
+This directory stores all necessary code, although there there are unit tests and examples provided as well.

 # Statement of Need

 Particle filters are recursive algorithms that are used in the analysis of state-space models, a particular class of time series models that feature latent random variables called "states", "signals", "memory" or "codes."
 In many modeling tasks where these types of models are used, the state process represents some intuitive and physically-meaningful process.